-- 12. Scottish Planning Policy1 (SPP) is the statement of the Scottish Government's policy on nationally important land use planning matters.
+- 13. Scottish Planning Policy1 (SPP) is the statement of the Scottish Government's policy on nationally important land use planning matters.
 It supersedes a variety of previous Scottish Planning Policy documents and National Planning Policy Guidance.
-Core Principles which the Scottish Government believe should underpin the modernised planning system are outlined at the outset of SPP and include: - The constraints and requirements that planning imposes should be necessary and proportionate; - The system shouldallow issues of contention and controversy to be identified and tackled quickly and smoothly; and - There should be a clear focus on quality of outcomes, with due attention given to the sustainable use of land, good design and the protection and enhancement of the built and natural environment. - 13.
+Core Principles which the Scottish Government believe should underpin the modernised planning system are outlined at the outset of SPP and include: - The constraints and requirements that planning imposes should be necessary and proportionate; - The system shouldallow issues of contention and controversy to be identified and tackled quickly and smoothly; and - There should be a clear focus on quality of outcomes, with due attention given to the sustainable use of land, good design and the protection and enhancement of the built and natural environment. - 14.
 SPP emphasises the key part that development management plays in the planning system, highlighting that it should "operate in support of the Government's central purpose of increasing sustainable economic growth."
 Para.
 33 focuses on the topic of Sustainable Economic Growth and advises that increasing sustainable economic growth is the overarching purpose of the Scottish Government.
 It is advised that "the planning system should proactively support development that will contribute to sustainable economic growth and to high quality sustainable places."
-Planning authorities are encouraged to take a positive approach to development, recognising and responding to economic and financial conditions in considering proposals that would contribute to economic growth. - 14.
-Under the general heading of Sustainable Development, it is stated that the fundamental principle is that development integrates economic, social and environmental objectives, and that the "aim is to achieve the right development in the right place." - 15.
+Planning authorities are encouraged to take a positive approach to development, recognising and responding to economic growth. - 15.
+Under the general heading of Sustainable Development, it is stated that the fundamental principle is that development integrates economic, social and environmental objectives, and that the "aim is to achieve the right development in the right place." - 16.
 As a replacement for a variety of previous planning policy documents the new Scottish Planning Policy includes 'subject policies', of which many are applicable to the proposed development.
 Topics include economic development, rural development, and landscape and natural heritage.
-The following paragraphs provide a brief summary of the general thrust of each of the subject policies. - 16.
-Scottish Planning Policy concludes with a section entitled 'Outcomes' in which it is stated that the "planning system should be outcome focused, supporting the creation of high quality, accessible and sustainable places through new development, regeneration and the protection and enhancement of natural heritage and historic environmental assets."
+The following paragraphs provide a brief summary of the general thrust of each of the subject policies.

-February 2010
+1 February 2010